 Station Architecture & Features

-On the Underground stations with Victorian-era buildings can be found on all the subsurface lines, as well as the Central Line east of Leyton and Northern line north of Finchley Central.
+On the Underground stations with Victorian and Edwardian-era buildings can be found on all the subsurface lines, as well as the Central Line east of Leyton and Northern line north of Finchley Central.

 In the 1930's many new stations were built (and some existing stations rebuilt) in connection with extensions to the Piccadilly, Northern, ‡Bakerloo and Central Lines.
 Typically these followed a European geometric Art Deco style using brick, reinforced concrete and glass.
 Although there were individual variations they often featured tall block-like ticket halls rising above low horizontal structures housing the station offices and shops, with the ticket hall's brick walls being punctuated with panels of clerestory windows and the structure being capped with a flat concrete slab roof.‡In 1979 the Bakerloo Line's Stanmore branch became part of the Jubilee Line.

 Many stations on the Jubilee Line extension (Westminster - Stratford) are modern in design, as are some rebuilt stations elsewhere in London - such as Hammersmith (Piccadilly & District Lines), the new stations on the London Overground East and West London Lines, and the DLR.

 Note that although not specified in the comments below, since 2000 many stations on the Underground have seen much refurbishment and installation of new safety systems and CCTV camera systems.
 Typically stations were refurbished in a way designed to retain what is now seen as their 'heritage' styling, with (especially) platform walls being retiled on an almost ‘like for like’ basis.

 More information about 1930's and immediate post war London Underground stations (and other buildings) built in Art Deco and Modernism styles can be found at these links.
 The first link also